Wedding & elopement guide

 ALL THE THINGS // Most of the time, you've got one space and a lot of getting ready to do.
 With this comes wedding party suitcases, clothes, hair and makeup tools and it can get a bit scattered.
 When I arrive, I normally help clean up a bit and shift a few things around so you won't get too much of that clutter in the background of your photos.
 You can also keep suitcases and such in a closet or another room.

 THE TWO OF YOU // Getting ready for the both of you is equally a special time.
 I recommend having a room full of natural light for both of you.
 I also suggest throwing off the conventional norms if you would like to get ready together.
-I have couples for elopements do this in particular since it's just the two of them and it creates such a special element in getting ready.
+Yes yes, I know this sounds a little out of the box but consider it if you'd like to maximize the time spent together on your big day or for any elopement couples since it's just the two of them and it creates such a special element in getting ready together.
 Remember it's your day, so do what speaks to you both.

 HAIR + MAKEUP // If you have the ability to bring in someone for hair and makeup, I always suggest this.
-Normally the hair and makeup individuals are great about keeping things on schedule and spending a quality amount of time on the bride(s) so you look and feel your best.
-Before you hop into your dress, I'll ask hair and makeup to do some last minute touch-ups by a window or a naturally lit area so we can get some stunning portraits of you.
+Normally the hair and makeup individuals are great about keeping things on schedule and spending a quality amount of time on you both so you look and feel your best.
+Before the bride, or brides, hop into the dress(es), I'll ask if hair and makeup to do some last minute touch-ups by a window or a naturally lit area so we can get some stunning portraits of you.

 More often couples are opting for a first look before their ceremony and this is something I definitely recommend.
 The first look is time to see each other before the ceremony and it gives you the space to celebrate, just the two of you.
 This doesn't need to be a big production and often times, the more understated, natural first looks can be the most authentic.
 You two can laugh, cry, hug it out and simply express all that you're feeling for each other.
 For the fellow introverts (I feel ya!) it really gives you the opportunity to convey what you want to each other without having to do it front of everyone.
 Having a first look is not only sentimental but it can also take some stress off of you with the wedding day schedule.
 Along with the first look, you can also take couples portraits, family portraits and/or wedding party portraits before the ceremony if you'd like.
-That way you can enjoy the rest of the day's festivities instead of rounding people up for photos and instead just enjoy the flow of your ceremony, cocktail hour and reception.
+That way you can enjoy the rest of the day's festivities instead of rounding people up for photos post ceremony.

 A wedding day can be busy, understandably so, but the reason for the day is you two of course!
 Therefore I suggest placing in two timeframes for couples portraits: a time after your first look and a time during Golden Hour.
 During and after the flow of your first look, you two are connected, emotional, and so happy to see one another.
 This is a wonderful time to stay present and celebrate time for just you two.
 During Golden Hour, I'll normally sneak you two away before the last light of the day to get in a few more sentimental portraits as the sun drops.
 Sometimes stepping in front of the camera can bring about some nerves so I've created a quick guide here to help provide some tips and details on what to expect.